PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 ![The PostHog globe](https://res.cloudinary.com/dmukukwp6/image/upload/Screenshot_2024_05_31_at_9_53_45_AM_86d275de54.png)

-Hundreds of thousands of events per minute, and they look great on a 3D globe on PostHog’s website, where each event is an arc from the user’s location to that of the relevant data center.
+Millions of events per minute, and they look great on a 3D globe on PostHog’s website, where each event is an arc from the user’s location to that of the relevant data center.
 Global scale, visualized for your pleasure.

 ## MykoLogs